 All courses will be held at Eesti Rahva Muuseum (Estonian National Museum).

-Accommodation will not be included in the course cost.
+Accommodation is not included in the course cost.

 Estonian traditional bobbin lace